 I always think (and say) that I’m “too cheap” to pay anyone 1% or 1.5% to manage my money for me.
 But there’s always that little doubt in the back of my mind: What if I’m missing out on something that these smart financial folks know about?

-If you’re fearful of “missing out” on some up-and-comer, some stock that’s going to skyrocket, having a financial manager guide your portfolio is not going to ensure that you catch that puppy.
+If you’re fearful of “missing out” on some up-and-comer, some stock that’s going to skyrocket, having a financial manager guide your portfolio will not ensure that you catch that puppy.
 Portfolio management, in TIAA’s view, is about management, period:

 Let me take that last goal first.
 Managing for incapacity means that when I drop into a final coma at age 137, my younger sister and brother won’t have to worry about my various financial bits and pieces while they’re still trying to figure out where to toss my ashes.
 TIAA, or your portfolio manager of choice, would keep on keeping on until given official word to stop.